 - vi.
-Students who fail to attend an assessment task which is to be completed at school, but who have a valid reason (e.g. sickness) must be given an opportunity to do the task or an equivalent task at a later date.
+Students who fail to attend an assessment task which is to be completed at school, but who have a valid and approved reason (e.g. sickness with medical certificate and submitted Illness/Misadventure Appeal) must be given an opportunity to do the task or an equivalent task at a later date determined by the Head Teacher.
 In exceptional circumstances it may be necessary to give a mark based on the student's other assessment tasks.
 These students are eligible for the full mark allocated to the task. - vii.
 Students who submit an incomplete task on or before the due date are to be allocated a mark.
 This mark is to be based on the proportion of the task completed.
 The task does not automatically receive a zero mark.
 As an example, if the task had six equally weighted components and a student attempted only three of these, that student would be eligible for up to 50% of the mark allocated to the task. - viii.
 If a student believes factors beyond their control, e.g. sickness or family misfortune, have affected their ability to do their best on a task they may apply for an extension by seeing the appropriate Head Teacher at least 24 hours before the due date.